 Medical conditions affecting the heart or lungs can lead to chest and shoulder pain.
-Not all causes of chest and shoulder pain are medical emergencies.
-However, it is important that people speak with a doctor if they experience unexpected or severe chest and shoulder pain.
+It is important that people speak with a doctor if they experience unexpected or severe chest and shoulder pain.

 Shoulder pain can occur due to an injury or medical issue with the shoulder, such as a muscle strain.
 However, it can also occur due to a condition elsewhere in the body.